Actions

 Knuckles approaching an Item Panel and an Accelerator in Regal Ruin in the Saturn version.

 Also featured throughout the levels are floating "Item Panels", which if touched award the player with one of multiple possible rewards, including multiples of Rings and Water and Lightning Shields (which first appeared in Sonic the Hedgehog 3).
-The Water Shield allows the racer to walk on water (until he/she reaches dry land once more), while the Lightning Shield attracts Rings, disappearing if the player touches water or after a period of time.
+The Water Shield allows the racer to walk on water (until they reach dry land once more), while the Lightning Shield attracts Rings, disappearing if the player touches water or after a period of time.
 Item Panels do not disappear, but there is a cooldown between rewards.

 Aside from the main game, there are three special gameplay modes available for Time Attack: reverse, in which racing occurs facing the opposite direction, popping five balloons scattered around the stage, or tagging the other four racers in the quickest possible time.